 - A corporate entity such as a limited company or LLP can be a partner in a partnership.
 There are special rules around the allocation of profit shares for corporate partners, where the corporate partner is controlled by other partners in the partnership.
 This prevents partnership profits being sheltered in a limited company where they would be subject to lower corporation tax rates, compared to the income tax rates that would apply to profits allocated to an individual.
 Also, a mixed partnership, where there is a combination of individual and corporate partners, cannot claim the Annual Investment Allowance on qualifying capital expenditure.

-Clearly, partnerships can be quite complex, and the ideal structure will depend on the nature of the business, the individuals involved and their personal circumstances.
-If you would like any advice on partnership agreements for your business, please contact your usual Saffery Champness partner.
+Clearly, partnerships can be quite complex, and the ideal structure of your partnership agreement will depend on the nature of the business, the individuals involved and their personal circumstances.
+If you would like any advice on partnership agreements for your business, please get in touch with Martyn Dobinson who has a wealth of experience in this area.